Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 🟦 Finalize the Arduino sketch if not already

-❓ [PEEK Mods / PEEKSA](https://github.com/Rc8941/Prusa-Firmware-Buddy-HT-Core-One/tree/ht-c1?tab=readme-ov-file#xy-stepper-motor-coldboxes-a-bunchhhh-of-aluminum-parts-etc-to-allow-chamber-temps-beyond-55c-beyond-100c-peek) (I'd never try it in person myself so I'd make it and release the concepts anyways due to costs).
+❓ [PEEK Mods](https://github.com/Rc8941/Prusa-Firmware-Buddy-HT-Core-One/tree/ht-c1?tab=readme-ov-file#xy-stepper-motor-coldboxes-a-bunchhhh-of-aluminum-parts-etc-to-allow-chamber-temps-beyond-55c-beyond-100c-peek) (I'd never try it in person myself so I'd make it and release the concepts anyways due to costs).
 I'd love to try and make them, but if I *do* then they'll come quite a while later, after everything else is finished at the earliest.
 It would have the same QOL (Assembly guides, etc.) as the rest, however! **This is not included in the estimated completion time found above**